 Company: Oklahoma City Dodgers

 Oklahoma State was never on Elizabeth Bower’s radar, but after learning about the Sports Media Program and visiting campus, she was hooked.
 Bower began her college career in 2012.
-After graduation, she began to work for an independent baseball team in Oklahoma City.
-Although she was happy to begin a career which revolved around her favorite sport, she found herself wanting more.
+After graduation, she began work for an independent baseball team in Oklahoma City.
+Although she was happy to begin a career, which revolved around her favorite sport, she found herself wanting more.

 “One thing I was taught at OSU is to know your worth,” Bower said.
 “I knew my worth, and I knew I wanted to be used as an industry professional.”

 After much thought, Bower decided it was time to leave her job.
 Her last day was a Tuesday, and on Friday she received an offer for what is now her current position with the Oklahoma City Dodgers, a minor league affiliate for the Los Angeles Dodgers.

 Currently the youngest manager in the organization, Bower has a breadth of responsibilities.
 She manages a staff of 40 including the production team and the Blue Crew, the OKC Dodgers entertainment hosts.
 She helps handle broadcasting 71 games per year, creates hype videos and generates various other content.